Best Wilson Golf Clubs 2024

 -

-Wilson’s new Launch Pad 2022 driver was designed with one goal in mind - to help golfers who struggle with a slice square the clubface more easily at impact.
+How is this achieved?
 By utilizing heel weighting, an offset hosel design and an upright lie angle to create a draw bias, the brand have certainly succeeded as it's one of the best drivers for slicers.

-The Launch Pad 2022 driver was also developed to be extremely lightweight in each of its components (grip, shaft, and head) to help moderate swing speed players move the club more quickly and generate greater ball speed.
+The Launch Pad was also developed to be extremely lightweight in each of its components (grip, shaft, and head) to help moderate swing speed players move the club more quickly and generate greater ball speed.
 There is also Wilson’s Peak Kinetic Response face technology, which would best be described as a variable face thickness design.
 This helps maintain that ball speed on shots struck from somewhere other than the middle of the clubface, making it one of the best drivers for high handicappers.

 Wilson Staff D9 Driver